Key Survey Information

 - Sampling error: Not applicable.

-- Coverage error: Coverage of large research institutions is excellent, because they are easily identified using the NSF Survey of Federal Science and Engineering Support to Universities, Colleges, and Nonprofit Institutions.
+- Coverage error: Coverage of large research institutions is excellent, because they are easily identified by using the NCSES Survey of Federal Science and Engineering Support to Universities, Colleges, and Nonprofit Institutions.
 However, institutions with smaller amounts of R&D expenditures have been more difficult to identify because they often do not receive federal funding for R&D.

-NSF annually screens all 4-year and above institutions reporting non-zero amounts of research expenses to the Department of Education Integrated Postsecondary Education Data System (IPEDS) to determine if new institutions qualify for inclusion in the survey.
+NCSES annually screens all 4-year and above institutions reporting non-zero amounts of research expenses to the Department of Education Integrated Postsecondary Education Data System (IPEDS) to determine if new institutions qualify for inclusion in the survey.

 - Measurement error: Potential sources of measurement errors include incomplete administrative data or differing categories used by the institutions.